iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 ### Cloud credentials

 In the `Cloud Credentials` section of your [Profile] page, you can view, add and update credentials for cloud resources.
-These credentials are used to
+These credentials are used to:

 - [fetch project data from data remotes](/doc/studio/user-guide/projects-and-experiments/configure-a-project#data-remotes--cloud-storage-credentials), and